-- 43 (1) No objection may be raised to the qualification of any person voting at a general meeting except at the meeting or adjourned meeting at which the vote objected to is tendered, and every vote not disallowed at the meeting is valid - (2) Any such objection must be referred to the chairman of the meeting, whose decision is final
+43.- (1) No objection may be raised to the qualification of any person voting at a general meeting except at the meeting or adjourned meeting at which the vote objected is to tendered, and every vote not disallowed at the meeting is valid.
+(2) Any such objection must be referred to the chairman of the meeting, whose decision is final.